 Lopez and Martinez (2021) examine the cultural expectations and community involvement in Banaybanay.
 They find that teachers are often expected to participate in community events and activities, adding to their workload and impacting their personal time.
 Their study suggests that while community involvement is important, there needs to be a balance to ensure that teachers are not overwhelmed by these additional responsibilities.
+They recommend fostering a supportive community environment that respects teachers' time.

 Smith and Jones (2020) explore the impact of the COVID-19 pandemic on teachers' work-life balance.
 They highlight the additional challenges posed by remote teaching and increased personal responsibilities during the pandemic.
 Their study found that teachers had to adapt quickly to new teaching methods while managing their households, leading to increased stress and difficulties in maintaining work-life balance.
+They emphasize the need for flexible policies to support teachers during crises.

 Clark et al. (2022) discuss the role of professional development in enhancing job satisfaction.
 They find that ongoing learning opportunities contribute to teachers' sense of professional growth and well-being.
 Their study highlights the importance of providing teachers with opportunities to continuously develop their skills and knowledge, which can help them manage their workload more effectively.
+They recommend integrating professional development into school policies to support teacher growth.

 Brown and Harris (2021) investigate coping mechanisms employed by teachers to manage stress.
 Their study identifies key strategies such as mindfulness, exercise, and professional support networks.
 They argue that schools should provide teachers with access to these resources to help them manage stress and maintain a healthy work-life balance.
+They advocate for comprehensive wellness programs in schools to support teacher well-being.

 Johnson et al. (2019) analyze the global issue of teacher burnout and its implications.
 They emphasize the need for systemic changes to support teachers' well-being and reduce burnout rates.
 Their study calls for comprehensive strategies that address the root causes of burnout, including high workloads, lack of support, and inadequate professional development opportunities.
+They recommend policy reforms to create a supportive work environment for teachers.

 These studies provide a comprehensive understanding of the various factors influencing work-life balance and teacher well-being.
 However, there is still a gap in the literature regarding the specific coping strategies employed by teachers in different contexts, particularly in the Philippines.
-This study aims to fill this gap by providing detailed insights into the lived experiences of elementary school teachers in the Banaybanay District, exploring their coping mechanisms and the practical strategies they use to maintain a healthy work-life balance.
+This study aims to fill this gap by providing detailed insights into the lived experiences of kindergarten teachers in the Bangoy District, exploring their coping mechanisms and the practical strategies they use to maintain a healthy work-life balance.